Macular Degeneration | Whitby & Co | Central London Opticians

 Treatment for wet AMD aims to prevent new blood vessels from growing and damaging your macula.
 This treatment usually needs to be given quickly, before the new blood vessels cause too much damage to your macula.
 If the blood vessels are left to grow, the scarring and the sight loss it causes are usually permanent.

-If you have any concerns about the health of your eyes, Whitby & Co. optometrists can help.
-Phone us on 020 7353 3355 to arrange an appointment.
-Alternatively, you can make an online booking.
-An eye examination is a vital health check and should be part of everyone’s regular healthcare.
+If you have any concerns about the health of your eyes, Whitby & Co.
+Opticians can help.
+Phone us on +44 20 7353 3355 to arrange an appointment.
+Alternatively, you can book an eye examination online.